mozsocia/dotnet/multiple_sdk_switch_verison.md

+### Go to https://dotnet.microsoft.com/en-us/download/dotnet and download multiple exe and install them all

-You can do this with a `global.json` file in the root of your project:
+You can do this with a `global.json` file, cmd `dotnet new globaljson` in the root of your project:

 -   Verify the list of SDKs on your machine: